logaritex/data-generator-docs/docs/data-generator-usage.md

 Metadata such as [Data Faker](https://www.datafaker.net/) and/or [SpEL](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#expressions) expressions, used to fine tune the generated Datasets for a particular data model or use case.

 The extensive list of Faker [Providers](https://www.datafaker.net/providers/) helps to model data for many different domains and different use cases.
-The SpEL provides additional capability for adding conditions, aggregating expressions or even calling Java code directly, when gnerating field values.
+The SpEL provides additional capability for adding conditions, aggregating expressions or even calling Java code directly, when generating field values.

 With the annotated schema we can generate realistic user data: